sandy9159/DIY-Label-Printing-Machine/README.md

 ![image](https://user-images.githubusercontent.com/19898602/185774640-380a5637-dd06-4146-b4d3-d58d702df963.png)

-Then I used my home CNC router to cut the 6mm acrylic sheet, This sheet will became base of X aixis of our machine. we'll latter mount X axis onto this
+Then I used my home CNC router to cut the 6mm acrylic sheet, This sheet will became base of X axis of our machine.
+We’ll latter mount X axis onto this

 Whenever you try to machine Acrylic sheet be sure that acrylic must be cast acrylic not extruded acrylic.